 - Bedfin is the wrap alternative trusted by businesses like yours.

 Wraps are not a bad investment, but as with many tools, wraps have a purpose and come with limitations.
-If you're considering a wrap for your pickup truck, investigate Bedfin mobile billboards at the same time.
+If you're considering a wrap for your pickup truck, investigate Bedfin's wrap alternative at the same time.
 With a price at the lower end of the wrap-cost-spectrum, Bedfin offers far more flexibility without risk of damage to your vehicle and no downtime.
 If you need to change vehicles, Bedfin can be moved to the new one.
 This is great for fleet operations.
 Learn more about Bedfin's features and benefits which will support the growth you want for your business.